A wise sage once said:

 The median income in Ammon comes in at $62,336 and the median home value is $177,300 for 2019.

 Rupert is the county seat and largest city of Minidoka County, Idaho, United States.
 It is part of the Burley Micropolitan Statistical Area.
 The population was 5,554 at the 2010 census.

 The median income in Rupert comes in at $35,510 and the median home value is $93,700 for 2019.

 Pocatello ) is the county seat and largest city of Bannock County, with a small portion on the Fort Hall Indian Reservation in neighboring Power County, in the southeastern part of the U.S. state of Idaho.
 It is the principal city of the Pocatello metropolitan area, which encompasses all of Bannock county.
 As of the 2010 census the population of Pocatello was 54,255.

 The median income in Pocatello comes in at $42,979 and the median home value is $138,000 for 2019.

 There You Have It Mr. Or Mrs. Idaho Cheapskate

-If you’re looking at the cost of living numbers in Idaho, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Idaho, this is an accurate list of the most affordable places to live in idaho for 2019.